The Ones That Got Away...

 Wouldn't It Be Nice* - Leavin' This Town -Heroes & Villains - Marcella* - You Need A Mess Of Help To Stand Alone: Let The Wind Blow* - Do It Again - Wild Honey - Fun, Fun, Fun - Jumpin' Jack Flash.

 Once again, The Beach Boys had an album rejected by Reprise, although most fans would find the above listing highly listenable.
+There's an acetate of a rough mix dated January 30th 1973.
 It's unclear if all the six titles that made the transition to the released version are the same recordings, but according to the liners of Endless Harmony, the recording of "Heroes & Villains" on that compilation is from the single album configuration, and different to the track on In Concert.
+It's possible that the titles noted * did.

 Possibility of release: probably only as part of a hypothetical live box set.